 All landscape architecture students in the first professional degree programs are required to complete a 10-week, full-time internship to gain real-world experience.
 With this hands-on learning, research, and practice, one of our three professionally accredited programs will prepare you to integrate the needs of people and natural systems.

-All three of the programs combine principles of evidence-based design, technology in design, and design performance in each year, as illustrated in our curriculum map.
+These two programs combine principles of evidence-based design, technology in design, and design performance in each year, as illustrated in the two curriculum sheets.